tholonia/tholonia.github.io/_posts/2023-12-24-christmas_miracle copy.md

 I wasn't expecting to see COMMUNICATION at the top, but apparently, language IS a virus, at least conceptually, or that is what I am told by academics when I searched for "Language is a virus."
 So the AI categorizer did its job well.

-"Deception" was categorized as the following:  Check out the high relavance rating (where the max is 1.0).
+"Deception" was categorized as the following:  Check out the high relevance rating (where the max is 1.0).
 Is the AI suggesting there is a lot of deception in the parapsychology world, even more than politics!?
 Hmmm, I'll have to ask my psychic if that's true!

 ```
 ['deception', 'PARAPSYCHOLOGY      ', 0.5500629571351138]